 You can also add attributes to your listings: one recipient, one occasion, and two styles.

 You do not need to select a recipient or occasion.
-If none of the styles work for your item, you can add your own custom styles.

 The attributes are optional and intended to help shoppers find Etsy items that suit their needs and desires.